Identify forged images

 The separator between the figure ID and the concepts has to be a semicolon (;).

 The file to upload must be a .txt file.

-The initially images can be jpg or gif or png.
+The initially images can be jpg or gif or png or pdf.

 Each figure ID of the test set must be included in the runfile exactly once (even if there is no result).

 The result cannot be specified more than once for the same figure ID.

 Information will be posted after the challenge ends.

 For assessing performance, classic metrics are used: Precision, Recall and F1.